youngDevOps/OpenSourceDevOps/README.md

 # OpenSourceDevOps
-Collection of Training Materials for DevOps
+Collection of Training Materials for DevOps Mainly focusing on Public Cloud, Containorisation, DevOps Tooling, Monitoring and Serverless